Gemini Alternatives: We Tested The 7 Best AI (Free & Paid) in 2026

 - Want fast factual answers with sources? → Try Perplexity

-- Writing stories, code, or summaries? → Try ChatGPT or Claude
+- Writing stories, code, or summaries? → Try ChatGPT, Claude, Mistral AI

 - Using Microsoft tools daily? → Try Copilot